alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 It definitely changes the relationship with code: it is seen as something dynamic that can be fluidly turned into something else.

-The best way to ensure that these internal tools are constantly tuned and optimized is to assign them to a developer, or even better to a team.
+The best way to ensure that these internal utilities are constantly tuned and optimized is to assign them to a developer, or even better to a team.
 I've seen them neglected because they were everybody's responsibility,